 In accordance with the permits for the Ellington Landfill, Consultant shall conduct the monitoring program for the sampling points and parameters as summarized in Tables 1 through 3, on a quarterly basis except as otherwise indicated.
-In some instances, monitoring points may be inaccessible for regularly scheduled quarterly monitoring, such that arrangements should be made to sample the location(s) at other times.
-If it is not possible to sample in a timely manner within the quarterly monitoring event timeframe, CRRA will not be charged for sample collection and laboratory analysis for those portions of work not completed.
+In some instances, monitoring points may be inaccessible for regularly-scheduled monitoring, such that Consultant shall make arrangements to sample the location(s) at other times.
+If it is not possible to sample in a timely manner within the monitoring event timeframe, CRRA will not be charged for sample collection and laboratory analysis for those portions of work not completed.